 Organic Chili Powder (I use a lot of this!)

-- Boil chicken breasts in purified water on top of stove.
+- Boil chicken breasts in purified water on top of the stove.

 - Shred cooked chicken breasts and add to soup.
 Cook (covered) until all vegetables are tender.